-The Fan Series and 36 Series prints of the 131 Freshwater Crab theme were distributed in early 1935 in installment eleven (of twelve), but the delivery documents for installment ten remain to be discovered.
+The Fan Series and 36 Series woodblock prints of the 131 Freshwater Crab theme were distributed in early 1935 in installment eleven (of twelve), but the delivery documents for installment eleven remain to be discovered.
 The series as originally announced would have seen this installment published in November 1934.
-However, with documented delays the earliest month it could actually have been delivered is February 1935, and it may well have been even further delayed.
+However, with documented delays the earliest month it could actually have been delivered is April 1935, and it may well have been even further delayed.
 The lack of delivery documents means that what Rakusan originally called this theme and titled the 36 Series design 131 is unknown.

 It is possible that more than one kind of freshwater crab is illustrated in this theme.

 In designs 131-1 and 131-4 the crabs are hairier, but this may be an artistic device to indicate algal growth on the shell.